 We offer beginners workshops for UK-based students and staff on using Desktop EndNote and Mendeley reference management systems.
 Malaysia-based students and staff should contact staff in the Learning Support Centre for assistance.

 Attending these workshops can count towards the training component for the Red Award.
-Please bring your sheet along to the workshop to be signed: we cannot guarantee that it will be signed retrospectively.

 If you are already using one of these products, and have specific questions about their use, please contact your Academic Liaison Librarian for help: